Advanced Professional Certificate in Law and Business

 The Certificate Program is open to all students admitted to the J.D. program who have completed their first year of study, and all students admitted to the LL.M. program.
 Practicing lawyers may participate in the summer portion of the certificate; however, additional documents, law school transcripts, and an admissions review are required.

 We reserve the right to close admission to the program should we reach a capacity constraint.
 Thus, we encourage interested students to indicate their interest in the program as soon as possible.
-Registration does not officially open until March 25th; however, an initial non-refundable deposit of US $250 can be sent at any time to reserve a spot in the course.
-Registration forms and deposit must be received by May 15th to hold your place in the class.
+You may now enroll by submitting registration documents and a deposit of US $250.
+Registration forms and deposits must be received by May 15th to hold your place in the class.
 The deposit will count towards your tuition fees.
 Registration forms for summer 2014 may be downloaded here.

 Housing for the summer session will be available in the Law School residence halls at standard rates.
 Since APCLB students often enroll after the summer housing deadline, a number of rooms have been set aside for them.
 These are issued on a first-come, first-serve basis.
-Students interested in NYU housing for the summer can apply for housing at http://www.law.nyu.edu/depts/housing/summerliving.
+After enrolling in the APCLB, students will be contacted regarding their housing needs.
+For more information on NYU housing please review the website, http://www.law.nyu.edu/depts/housing/summerliving.

 TUITION AND FEES